Evidence Level

 Healthy adults.
 Acute crossover PK study.

 All MitoBurn® doses produced dose-dependent increases in plasma L-BAIBA above baseline and above L-valine control.
 Establishes oral bioavailability and dosing parameters.
-CRITICAL CAVEAT: this is a PK study — does NOT establish clinical efficacy.
+Critical caveat: this is a PK study — does not establish clinical efficacy.
 Industry-funded.

 Manufacturer-conducted 28-day study examining MitoBurn® supplementation effects on glycogen resynthesis and carb tolerance after endurance exercise.
 Note: full peer-reviewed publication may be limited; primary documentation through NNB Nutrition.